rekcuFniarB/HtmlBoilerplate/README.md

 Why
 ---

 In the past I kept local notes for myself in `.md` files but they needed special viewer or converting to html.
-Instead I can just write markdown inside portable html files which can be viewed anywhere with no extra software required.
+Instead I can just embed markdown inside portable html files which can be viewed anywhere with no extra software required.
+Next time I just edit these html's directly with no source `.md` required.